cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 When a validator wishes to withdraw their transaction fees it must send `TxWithdrawDelegation`.
 Note that parts of this transaction logic is also triggered each with any change in individual delegations, such as an unbond, redelegation, or delegation of additional tokens to a specific validator.
+This transaction withdraws the validators commission rewards, as well as any rewards earning on their self-delegation.

 ```golang
 type TxWithdrawValidator struct {